Lucy (Australopithecus): Cranial specimens

 The cranial evidence recovered from Lucy is far less derived than her postcranium.
 Her neurocranium is small and primitive, while she possesses more spatulate canines than other apes.
 The cranial capacity was about 375 to 500 cubic centimeters.

 Rib cage and plant-based diet

 Australopithecus afarensis seems to have had the same conical rib-cage found in today's non-human great apes (like the chimpanzee and gorilla), which allows room for a large stomach and the longer intestine needed for digesting voluminous plant matter.
 Fully 60% of the blood supply of non-human apes is used in the digestion process, greatly impeding the development of brain function (which is limited thereby to using about 10% of the circulation).
 The heavier musculature of the jaws—those muscles operating the intensive masticatory process for chewing plant material—similarly would also limit development of the braincase.
-During evolution of the human lineage these muscles seem to have weakened with the loss of the myosin gene MYH16, a two base-pair deletion that occurred about 2.4 million years ago.
+During evolution of the human lineage these muscles seem to have weakened with the loss of the myosin gene MYH16, a two base-pair deletion that occurred possibly about 2.4 million years ago.